HERE’S their promise:

 How on Earth can you trust system like that?
 No, you cannot!

-Words fail me to express my total disgust with the people behind the Tesler App scam.
+Truth be told, words fail me to express my total disgust with the people behind the Tesler App scam.

 What About You?